shipharbor/merry/README.md

 the `done()` function has a signature of `done(err|null, null|stream|string|object)`.

+### middleware.schema(string)
+Takes a JSON string to validate the response against.
+It will parse and validate the `res` against the schema, and attach it to `ctx.body` as part of middleware.

 ### merry.parse.json(req, handler(err, object))
-Parse json in request body.
+Parse JSON in request body.
 Returns an object.

 ### merry.parse.text(req, handler(err, text))
 Parse text in request body.
 Returns a string.
 You can alternativel use an alias